warbelo/Lockout/README.md

 [`PyTorch`](https://pytorch.org/) installation required.

 ### **1.** Neural Network Architecture
-To modify the architecture of the fully connected neural network change either:
+To modify the architecture of the neural network change either:
 * The number of input features: n_features
 * The number of layers: len(layer_sizes)
 * The number of nodes in the i<em>th</em> layer: layer_sizes[i]